The Mt. Ebal Curse Tablet

 That article considers the alleged Hebrew words for “cursed” and “Yahweh”.

-Additionally, it makes relevant arguments involving two individual tablet characters and the Hebrew word for “You will die!”
-I also include these in our study.
+Additionally, it makes other relevant arguments.
+These involve two individual tablet characters and the Hebrew word for “You will die!”

 Observation Three